Looking to add some of these qualities to your houseplant collection?

 The R. decursiva is a fairly rare plant, and you’ll have the easiest time tracking one down from online sellers.

-There are several reputable Etsy vendors where you can buy the decursiva plant, including these:
+There are several reputable vendors where you can buy the decursiva plant at Etsy right here.
+A few vendors that we personally really like would be:

 These plants are a hot commodity and sell quickly.
 So if the above vendors are sold out just browse around Etsy and you may find more.